MAPGuideⓇ

 [Funder] is committed to achieving equitable access to the results of all [Funder]-supported programmes pursuant to the “Equitable Access Policy” referenced in [Funder]’s Third Party Code.
 Equitable Access means that a Project Vaccine is available first to populations at risk when and where they are needed at affordable prices.

-Source: taken from a development funding agreement between CEPI (Funder) and Novavax (Developer) for a COVID-19 vaccine.
+Source: taken from a development funding agreement for up to USD $384 million between CEPI (Funder) and Novavax (Developer).
+Partner types: non-profit funder, industry; Product type: COVID-19 vaccine; Development stage at signature: phase I clinical trials.
 Read in context.

 This toolkit has been built based on the data in the MAPGuide and the GHIAA team’s experience of negotiating and implementing agreements.
 We intend that the toolkit will evolve and expand over time based on input from MAPGuide users and availability of new agreements showing examples of alternative approaches.
 We welcome ongoing constructive dialogue around these materials and encourage you to contact us or fill in our feedback survey to share your thoughts, questions and suggestions.